Screamer (album): Release and promotion

 The album was initially planned to be released prior to the band's North American tour with Jimmy Eat World in June 2019, but the album was stuck at only 90% complete at the time and was held back.
 While the band was unable to promote the album itself on the tour, they still teased the album's upcoming release at live shows and debuted new songs live at various shows, including "Screamer", "The Kids Are Coming", and "Ways".
 The studio recording of "Screamer" was released on July 25, 2019, the same day as the album's name and release date announcement.
 The album was one of ten grouped together in the "Ten Albums, One Cause" breast cancer awareness campaign, which involved it receiving a special pink vinyl release.

-A music video for the fourth single "Ways" was released on April 22, 2020, featuring skater and transgender icon Cher Strauberry.
+A music video for "Ways" was released on April 22, 2020, featuring skater and transgender icon Cher Strauberry.